Ghenet/Ghenet/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studied Computer Science at Eritrea Institute of Technology & Adobe Digital Academy Scholar.
 - 💼 &nbsp; Actively looking for a new role.My last Software Engineering role was at Adobe.
-- 😄 Pronouns: She/Her
+- 😄 &nbsp; Pronouns: She/Her
-- ✍️🌱&nbsp; Pursuing Graphic Design, baking and learning new "Human" languages(spanish,swahili) as hobbies/side hustles.
+- ✍️🌱&nbsp; Pursuing Digital Art, baking and learning new "Human" languages(spanish,swahili) as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>